roemvaar/cs_notes/problems.md

  ## Bit Manipulation

 - Hamming Distance (and Number of 1 Bits)
-- Operations using shifts - e.g. power of 2 - left shift
+- Operations using shifts - e.g. power of 2 - left shift+
+- isPowerOfTwo / isPowerOfFour

  ## Trees